dotnet/csharplang/proposals/csharp-7.0/tuples.md

 The type of `pair2` is `(int, string)` with unknown element names.
 Similarly, the type of `pair3` is `(int, string)` but this time with the element names `code` and `message`, respectively.
 For `pair4` and `pair5`, one element is named, the other not.

-In the case of `pair6`, the second element is declared as being unanmed, and any attempt to provide a name in an initializing context shall be ignored.
+In the case of `pair6`, the second element is declared as being unnamed, and any attempt to provide a name in an initializing context shall be ignored.
 Likewise for any attempt to change an element's name, as in the case of `pair7`.

 A tuple's type can be wholely inferred from the context in which it is used.
 Consider the following declarations: